BACKSTAGE WITH HUDSON POWDER COMPANY

 Easier to Write.
 Harder to Share.

-Lowry describes the intimacy and complexities of writing and sharing music beautifully but in the end, made it clear that he wouldn’t give up the experience for anything.
+Despite the complexities of writing and sharing music, Cooper made it clear that he wouldn’t give up the experience for anything.

-When I asked bluntly, “Is it worth it?”
-Without pause, Lowry responded, “Absolutely.”
-It was during this series of questions that I got a little insight into the song ‘Distant Love’ which Cooper described as the ‘sleeper song’ of the album and his personal favorite, citing the very real emotions and experience that steered the writing process.
+When I asked bluntly, “Is it worth it?,” without pause, Lowry responded, “Absolutely.”
+His favorite song off the album, ‘Distant Love,’ came out of this vulnerable process he described.
+Cooper calls it the ‘sleeper song’ of the album and disclosed the real emotions and experiences that steered the writing process.

 REMINISCING (AND LAUGHING) ABOUT THE START.

-My favorite part of the interview was the air of playfulness that was present from start to end.
+My favorite part of the night was the air of playfulness during the interview from start to end.
+It seems that the camaraderie and occasional chaos only strengthens their bond and is ever present wherever they go.

-“It was probably one of the most embarrassing things.”
-Doug said laughing, leading Cooper to jump in noting that “it was like a bunch of fifth graders,” saying his voice was off and “I think we were on the wrong key, there was no beat.
+“It was like a bunch of fifth graders,” Cooper added.
+“I think we were on the wrong key, there was no beat.
 It was so fucking bad.”

-But the funny part came after they got off stage and sat with Sherry at her table.
+But the band persisted with the support of their #1 fan in the crowd, Ricky’s mom, Sherry, and an elderly woman on the dance floor who kept spirits high, dancing along with her walker.
+The funny part came after they got off stage and the band settled in at a table with Sherry.
 It was then that a gentleman approached the team handing them his business card and offering to play bass for the band.

-Ricky, the current bassist, who was sitting at the table with his mom at the time recalls the moment with humor saying “he was like, ‘if you guys need a bassist, I see your talent.
+Ricky, the current bassist, who was sitting at the table with his mom at the time recalls the moment with humor saying noting that he said, “If you guys need a bassist, I see your talent.
 I know you guys are great.
 But if you need someone to fill in for base…’”

 While talking about the evolution of their sound, Cooper jokingly responds, "I hope that's a good thing," before attributing it earnestly to relentless practice.